 This means that these companies could face steep fines from the U.S. federal government if the crooks who profit from the attack are already under economic sanctions.
 OFAC has designated numerous malicious cyber actors under its cyber-related sanctions program and other sanctions programs, including perpetrators of ransomware attacks and those who facilitate ransomware transactions.

 Since insurers often offer cyber policies that cover ransom payments, this warning obviously has a huge effect on the cyber insurance industry.

-It is unclear how the sudden dramatic rise in ransomware will play out in terms of the cyber insurance industry, but the direction is pretty clear.
+It is unclear how exactly the sudden dramatic rise in ransomware will play out in terms of the cyber insurance industry, but the direction is pretty clear.
 Insurers will not just “pick up the tab” by themselves.
-It looks like across the board insurers are both raising the prices, while at the same time finding ways to limit and/or reduce their exposure to this rising risk.
+It looks like across the board insurers are simultaneously raising the prices and finding ways to limit and/or reduce their exposure to this rising risk.
 However, if regulators impose strict rules of “no payment to cyber criminals”, which could apply to carriers, the reward to cyber criminals may be reduced, resulting in a decrease in the number of ransomware attacks.